Scottish-Tech-Army/Volunteer-app/API_DEVELOPMENT.md

 ## Logging errors

 We use Bugsnag to log errors in the API when it's running on the production server.
+To log errors to Bugsnag from the API production server, use the `logError` function in `api/services/logging.js` instead of `console.error` (it calls `console.error` anyway).

+(While you're developing and testing out your code, you can still use `console.log` and `console.error` to see errors in your terminal.)

-Normally, we don't use this when we're running a local version of the API on a development server.
-This is so that we don't get flooded by lots of errors that occur during development, and because we're on a free tier package that only allows a limited number of error reports per month so we want to minimise the errors reported to Bugsnag to only include issues in production.
+Normally, we don't log errors to Bugsnag when we're running a local version of the API on a development server.
+This is so that Bugsnag doesn't get flooded by lots of errors that occur during development (which don't actually need the team to fix - they're just part of one dev's work on a ticket), and because we're on a free tier package that only allows a limited number of error reports per day/month so we want to minimise the errors reported to Bugsnag to only include issues in production.

 To send errors, you must have an `api/.env` file with this set `BUGSNAG_API_KEY="insert_key_here"` (replacing `insert_key_here` with the actual API key from Bugsnag).

 ### Logging to Bugsnag from your local API

-**It is very rare you would need to use this** but you can force the API to report errors to Bugsnag from your local development server if needed. **Don't** use this in place of normal code tools like `console.error` and `console.log` and other normal testing approaches.
+**It is very rare you would need to use this** but you can force the API to report errors to Bugsnag from your local development server if needed.
+(You would normally only use this on your local dev server if you need to check Bugsnag is working.) **Don't** use this in place of normal code tools like `console.error` and `console.log` and other normal testing approaches.

 To do this: